 According to the lawsuit, WAFLA and Fazio created a discriminatory and hostile workplace for Dobbins, she filed a charge with the Equal Employment Opportunity Commission and received a right-to-sue letter and on May 31, 2017, WAFLA fired Dobbins.
 Dobbins refused to sign a separation agreement waiving her legal rights.
 The lawsuit alleges violation of state discrimination law, management negligence, unlawful termination and seeks damages to be proven at trial.
 A jury trial is set for Nov.
 26, 2018, in U.S. District Court.

-A June 14, 2017, memo to the WAFLA board purportedly from “concerned WAFLA staff, names Fazio and two other top WAFLA officers as “engaging in illegal and poor management practices.”
-The memo alleges sexual harassment, discrimination against women, minorities and younger and older staff and disparate treatment and pay.
-It alleges Fazio tampered with an internal investigation about sexual harassment.
+A June 14, 2017, anonymous memo to the WAFLA board purportedly from “concerned WAFLA staff," criticizes Fazio and two other top WAFLA officers for "poor management practices.”

-High staff turnover resulted in not enough qualified people to keep the H-2A program running leading to fear WAFLA would lose clients, the memo states.
+High staff turnover resulted in not enough qualified people to keep the H-2A program running, the memo claims.

 Bresler said one board member quit for unknown reasons, another for personal reasons and that two prospective board members decided not to join after reading the first memo.